 This particular DIYer has a bunch of little kids and dogs who literally ran right through her first screen door.

 She needed a better solution that was kid and dog-friendly.
-So she decided on the sliding screen door.
+So she decided on the sliding screen door for dogs and kids.

 So far, she (and her kids and her dogs) love it!
 Don’t you?